brooksjbr/python-gh-workflows/README.md

 This repo provides some examples of how to create workflows to automate common development activities in a GitHub project.
 It's standard practice to format, lint, and test code prior to merging into a main branch.
 This is the primary way to maintain code quality and enforce particular coding standards.
 Automating these tasks using GitHub workflows reduces the burden of having to remember repetitive, but critical steps in an ever growing list of Todos expected of developers delivering features.
 These workflows can be applied in a variety of ways, this project will focus on the common scenario of creating a pull request for merging a feature into the main branch.

-## Requirements and Configurations
+## Requirements for formatting, linting, and testing

 Your GitHub account and repo will have to be configured to work in conjunction with the workflows, you need the following:

 -   A GitHub account
+-   Permissions to create and edit a repo's settings under that account
+-   Python version >= 3.9
+-   It is not required, but this project uses pyproject.toml and has a hard dependency for linting.

+If you wish to use the additional workflows for versioning commits and release PRs you'll need:

 -   GitHub account privleges allowing:
     -   Editing of account settings
     -   Installation of GitHub apps
-    -   Creation of a repo under that account
     -   Editing the settings for that repo.
--   Python version >= 3.9
--   It is not required, but this project uses pyproject.toml and has a hard dependency for linting.

 ## Brief overview of GitHub Workflow Hierarchy